 We recommend that users keep the access to their organization managed Google Account and personal Google Account separate from each other.
 As an admin, we recommend that you advise users not to sign in to multiple Google Accounts simultaneously in the same Chrome browser.
+Users can also sign into their Google Workspace for Education account as a secondary account.
 This mitigates the risk of human error that leads to the accidental storage of Customer Data in a user's personal account or the application of privacy settings from a personal Google Account to an organization managed Google Account.